 Pro — Your graduate degree is a worthwhile investment.

-Are you wondering if the cost of your graduate program is worth it in the long run?
+Are you wondering, is an MPA worth it in the long run?
 Although salaries for MPA holders vary greatly by sector, geographical location, and work experience, research does indicate that graduates of master’s programs do, in general, earn more than those with only a bachelor’s degree.
 According to the U.S. Bureau of Labor Statistics (BLS), in 2016 recipients of master’s degrees earned on average $11,648 more than those with only a bachelor’s degree.

 Pro —You’re qualified for a career with the federal government.